lokyshin/DomainManage-for-Apache2-with-Shell/README.md

-# DomainManage-for-apache-with-Shell
+# DomainManage-for-Apache2-with-Shell
-A Shell control code to manage Domain  for Apache
+A Shell control code to manage Domain for Apache2
+You could use it to add/delete your domain name and setting them quickly.